atick-faisal/label-studio/docs/source/guide/install_prompts.md

 - `adala-adala-app` is the name of the Adala service automatically created by the Helm release.
 - Port `8000` is the default port where Adala listens.

-After updating the values file, redeploy Label Studio to apply the changes.
+After updating the values file, redeploy Annotation Hub to apply the changes.